 - Probation Violations — Probation violations need to be taken just as seriously as allegations of committing a crime.
 If you’ve been arrested or issued a summons for a probation violation, you likely have questions.
 Learn your options.

-How an Indianapolis Criminal Defense Lawyer Can Help
+How Our Defense Can Help

 At Hessler Law, we have a track record of successfully defending people charged of crimes in Indianapolis and the surrounding areas.
 We’ve worked on both sides of the process — both prosecution and defense — and work diligently to ensure that the people we defend get due process in court.
 We will meet with you one-on-one and get to know you.
 We will not only learn about your case and history, but we’ll investigate the circumstances.
 Through the discovery process, we will gather information from the prosecution and possibly other witnesses and organizations.
 Once we know what we’re up against, we can figure out the strongest possible defense for you situation.